dairycultist/Pixel-Girls/README.md

 - women with breasts
   - follow you when you're holding a rose OR if they're married to you
-  - can be healed with roses
+  - can be healed with food
   - custom sounds
+  - talk to you (kinda)
+  - can be married with a wedding ring (1 diamond at the top + 7 gold everywhere else but the center)
 - wedding ring
 - slime hammer (for launching yourself and others)

-soon: women will naturally spawn
+- women spawn naturally

-also soon: wedding ring will be craftable with gold and diamond

 ### Thanks to
 - [This women for making pain sounds and posting them online](https://freesound.org/people/MadamVicious/sounds/218190/)